l7mp/dcontroller/doc/concepts-pipelines.md

 "EndpointSlice": { "metadata": { "name": "my-svc-xyz" }, ... }
 }
 ```
-If there is no `@join`, the source object from the delta is passed directly to the aggregation stage; in this case the controller must have a single source.
+If there is no `@join`, the source object from the delta is passed directly to the aggregation stage; in this case the controller must have only a single source.
 Otherwise, a controller has as many sources are there are resources referenced in the join expression.

 **Aggregation Stages**: The object (or set of objects) from the previous stage is fed into the first stage of the `@aggregate` array.
 Each stage processes the data and passes its output as the input to the next stage.
 This sequential execution allows you to build up complex transformations step-by-step.